Practice Questions For Calculation Aortic Stenosis

 • Vmax = 3.2 m/s (3.0 - 4.0 m/s)

 In this case, the AVA suggests moderate AS, while the MPG is borderline.
-The Vmax also falls within the moderate range.
-Considering all parameters, the aortic stenosis is best classified as moderate.
-It's important to note that in borderline cases, clinical context and other factors should be considered.
+Now, the Vmax also falls within the moderate range.
+Day to day, considering all parameters, the aortic stenosis is best classified as moderate. don't forget to note that in borderline cases, clinical context and other factors should be considered.

 Question 3: